Mycobacterium bovis: United Kingdom

 In some localised areas, the risk of transmission to cattle from fallow deer has been argued to be greater than it is from badgers.

 One of the reasons that the Department for Environment, Food, and Rural Affairs requires infected or suspected cattle to be culled is to meet EU regulations for the export of meat and dairy products to other member states.
 Meat and dairy products can still be sold in the UK into the human food chain, providing the relevant carcass inspections and milk pasteurisation have been applied.

 The Spread of the disease to humans by domestic pets became evident in March 2014 when Public Health England announced two people in England developed bTB infections after contact with a domestic cat.
 The two human cases were linked to 9 cases of bTB infection in cats in Berkshire and Hampshire in 2013.
 These are the first documented cases of cat-to-human transmission.

 In a 2010 opinion piece in Trends in Microbiology, Paul and David Torgerson argued that bovine tuberculosis is a negligible public health problem in the UK, providing milk is pasteurized.
 Bovine TB is very rarely spread by aerosol from cattle to humans.
 Therefore, the bovine tuberculosis control programme in the UK in its present form is a misallocation of resources and provides no benefit to society.
 Indeed, very little evidence exists of a positive cost benefit to the livestock industry, as few studies have been undertaken on the direct costs of bovine TB to animal production.
 Milk pasteurisation was the single public health intervention that prevented the transmission of bovine TB to humans, and no justification for the present test and cull policy in the UK is seen.

 In July 2010, the second issue of the discussion document Bovine TB, Time for a Rethink was published by Rethink Bovine TB, an independent research group.
 The paper considers current policy in England and Wales.
 It proposes an alternative solution that is both practical and cost-effective.
 In the paper, evidence is drawn from DEFRA and the work by Professors Paul and David Torgerson.

 In March 2012, think tank the Bow Group published a target paper urging the government to reconsider its plans to cull thousands of badgers to control bovine TB, stating that the findings of Labour's major badger-culling trials several years prior were that culling does not work.
-The paper was authored by Graham Godwin-Pearson with a foreword by singer Brian May and contributions by leading tuberculosis scientists, including Lord Krebs.
+The paper was authored by Graham Godwin-Pearson with a foreword by Queen guitarist Brian May and contributions by leading tuberculosis scientists, including Lord Krebs.

 In 2017, Rachel Tanner and Helen McShane, of the Jenner Institute, Oxford, published research on replacing, reducing, and refining the use of animals in tuberculosis vaccine research.

 Cattle can be vaccinated against TB using the BCG vaccine used to immunise humans.
 This is not currently done in the UK because the vaccine causes false positives for the current tuberculin test.
-A new skin test has been developed – Detect Infected among Vaccinated Animals (DIVA) – and phase 1 trials were completed in 2022.
+As mentioned above, the DIVA test is being developed to resolve this incompatibility between vaccination and testing.